Things to Do in Charlottesville: By JUNKET

 “I am as happy no where else and in no other society.” – Thomas Jefferson

 One of the crown jewels of Virginia, Charlottesville is celebrated for its Old-World architecture, stunning natural scenery, and national historic landmarks.
+Art enthusiasts will find creativity and inspiration at the Fralin Museum of Art at the University of Virginia, which houses an impressive collection of over 14,000 diverse artworks.

 History lovers must visit Monticello, a UNESCO World Heritage site that showcases the neoclassical architecture and decor that Jefferson himself designed.
 Visitors can take guided tours of the home, the gardens, and the plantation, and learn about Jefferson's life, his contributions to American history, and his vision for America.